 - Flue pipe system.
 Check for blockage and/or leakage.
-Check the outside termination and the connections at and internal to the furnace. - Wiring.
-Check electrical connections for tightness and/or corrosion.
-Check wires for damage.
+Check the outside termination and the connections at and internal to the furnace. - Heat exchanger.
+Check for corrosion and/or buildup within the heat exchanger passageways. - Burners.
+Check for proper ignition, burner flame, and flame sense. - Drainage system.
+Check for blockage and/or leakage.
+Check hose connections at and internal to furnace. - Wiring.
+Check electrical connections for tightness and/ or corrosion.
+Check wires for damage. - Filters.